xapp-ai/documentation/docs/development/storage.md

 sidebar_label: Storage
 ---

 There are two types of storage available to you during development; session storage and permanent storage.
+Both of these are available on the context object passed through to the handler functions.

 ## Session Storage